eolo-ws/web-projects/flask/docker-flask/README.md

-# Docker
+# Docker and flask

-This is an example code for using dockerfiles and docker-compose.yml
+This is an example code for using dockerfiles and docker-compose.yml with Flask

 ## Building your image